 To accomplish the objectives of Administrative Order 238, the Sub-Cabinet formed a work group to address Immediate Actions that should be undertaken, and a second work group to identify critical Research Needs.
-In addition, two Advisory Groups were established to recommend measures that could be undertaken in Alaska addressing climate mitigation and adaptation.
+In addition, two Advisory Groups were established to recommend measures that could be undertaken in Alaska to reduce greenhouse gas (GHG) emissions (mitigation) from sources in the state and better prepare the state for a changing climate (adaptation).
 This report details the process, analyses, and recommendations of the former, the Mitigation Advisory Group (MAG).

-Consistent with Administrative Order 238, the MAG addressed opportunities to reduce greenhouse gas (GHG) emissions from Alaska sources, including the expanded use of alternative fuels, energy conservation, energy efficiency, renewable energy, land-use management, and transportation planning.
+Consistent with Administrative Order 238, the MAG addressed opportunities to reduce GHG emissions from Alaska sources, including the expanded use of alternative fuels, energy conservation, energy efficiency, renewable energy, land-use management, and transportation planning.
 Also of concern was identifying opportunities to reduce GHG emissions from the operations of the Alaska state government and opportunities to participate in carbon-trading markets, including the potential for carbon sequestration.